SudhinPillai26/Big_Johns_SQL_PowerBI_Project/README.md

 ## Introduction

-This project aims to demonstrate essential SQL and Power BI skills by analyzing a dataset from The Big John's UK Pizza parlour.
-Using SQL, I explored membership details, member demographics, and visit patterns to derive actionable insights.
-This project showcases fundamental SQL techniques, including creating tables, writing queries, and analyzing data.
+This project aims to demonstrate essential SQL and Power BI skills by analyzing the dataset from Big John's UK Pizza Parlour.
+The project highlights advanced SQL techniques for data manipulation, DAX calculations for custom metrics, and Power BI's visualization capabilities, offering a comprehensive view of the business's key performance indicators and trends.

 ## Project Structure